 Hong Kong Visa

-Employment in Hong Kong demand more than the Hong Kong visa application and just the just the obvious Hong Kong CV or Hong Kong resume with Hong Kong cover letter writing and translation - it requires thorough preparation.
+Employment in Hong Kong demand more than the Hong Kong visa application and just the obvious Hong Kong CV or Hong Kong resume with Hong Kong cover letter writing and translation - it requires thorough preparation.
 Problems that in all possibility did not even cross your mind when you decided to start the Hong Kong job search will confront you.
 So, be prepared to take Hong Kong as it is with all of its difficulties, contradictions and challenges.

 Do not take too lightly the influence the Hong Kong visa can have on the outcome of your adventure!
 Think, for example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Hong Kong became a Special Administrative Region (SAR) of China in 1997.
 Since then, you can make visa applications in person at a Chinese embassy or consulate in your home country and by mail to the Hong Kong SAR Immigration Department.